gerardggf/flutter_project_riverpod_template/README.md

 ## Overview

-This project leverages the following packages and tools:
+This project uses the following packages and tools:
 - "flutter_slang" for managing translations
 - "go_router" for implementing Navigation 2.0
 - "freezed" for creating sealed and union classes